 2013 Ph.D., Human Sexuality, Widener University

-Dr. Galarza identifies herself as a clinical social worker who specializes in sexuality social justice issues.
-She is a licensed clinical social worker in Pennsylvania as well as a certified sex therapist through the American Association of Sexuality Educators, Counselors, and Therapists (AASECT).
-She completed her PhD in Human Sexuality with a focus on exploring the intersections of queer, Latina identities and experiences.
+Dr. Galarza is a licensed clinical social worker (LCSW) in Pennsylvania and an Associate Professor within the Social Work Department at Shippensburg University.
+She is also a certified sex therapist through the American Association of Sexuality Educators, Counselors, and Therapists (AASECT).
+She completed her PhD in Human Sexuality at Widener University with a focus on exploring the intersections of queer, Latina identities and experiences.

 SWK 327- Swk Practice with Families